Organic Hojicha by DavidsTea

 Organic Hojicha consists of organic green tea from Japan.
 The leaves themselves have a beautiful roasted aroma to it that’s subtly nutty.
 The dry leaf is pretty to look at, and a milk chocolate brown colour with hints of a browny-green.
 Hojicha typically has little bits of stems throughout, which this Organic Hojicha has as well.

-DavidsTea recommends steeping Mango Lemonade in 95°C (200°F) water for 3 to 5 minutes.
-I followed the steeping instructions and did an initial steep of Mango Lemonade for 5 minutes.
+DavidsTea recommends steeping Organic Hojicha in 80°C (175°F) water for 1 to 2 minutes.
+I opted to do an initial steep for 2 minutes.

 A Second Cup?

 I resteeped Organic Hojicha four times (five steeps total with the same leaves), and added an additional 30 seconds for each subsequent steep.
 I found that the flavour of Organic Hojicha was strongest with the first resteep, and then started to get weaker in flavour after that.
 I would resteep those leaves to get more tea out of it.

 I loved DavidsTea’s Organic Hojicha.
 The aroma of the dry leaf, to steeping and drinking the tea.
 The flavour of the roasted green tea was what I have come to expect from a hojicha, and this one did not disappoint.
 I would recommend resteeping it, and perhaps even preparing it as a hojicha latte to add an extra layer of creaminess to it.